Welcome To The Training

 “Do you have the patience to wait until your mud settles and the water is clear?”

 Write a 2 page essay on your experience and understanding of Yin Yoga.
 You may also write about what your expectations are for this training or what you plan to do with your new skills.

 - Must be submitted via email prior to first day of training

 - May be submitted as a printout on the first day

 During the training you will also be expected to journal during the evenings, off hours or between modules to help process what you learn.

-You will be expected to journal about your experiences of the training.
+You will be expected to journal about your experiences of the training and the Tao Te Ching reading.
 This will assist in processing, personalizing and recording your experience of Yin & Meditation (it will be a great resource to you when you go on to teach).
 We will check the journal but not its content, we will discuss specifics on the first day but be sure to bring something to write in as the manual will not provide space for extensive journaling.